irenelfeng/query_engine/README.md

 ## New webpages

 This query therefore runs on the sample index (test/large_index) and the sample webpages (test/large_sample).
 A related program I have created can be used to make new index files and new directories based on a specified webpage.
-You can find this at https://github.com/irenelfeng/webpages
+You can find this at https://github.com/irenelfeng/webpages (will be open soon)

+## Special Considerations

+Runs on bash version 4+